Administrative Assistant: Job Description & Duties

 3. Follow Up with a Personalized Thank-You Note

-After your interview, send a personalized thank-you note to express your appreciation for the opportunity.
-Mention specific parts of the conversation that resonated with you, and reiterate your excitement about the potential to contribute as an admin assistant.
-This simple gesture shows professionalism and reinforces your enthusiasm to be the company’s next office administrator.
+After your interview, send a personal thank-you note to express your appreciation for the opportunity.
+Mention specific parts of the conversation that resonated with you and reiterate your excitement about the potential to contribute as an admin assistant.
+This simple gesture shows professionalism and reinforces your enthusiasm to be the company’s next admin assistant.

 An administrative assistant role is ideal for those who enjoy connecting with people and serving as a vital resource within a company.
 It’s a highly rewarding career path that allows you to make a meaningful impact every day.